bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

-An assortment of custom [search scripts](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html#search-scripts) are documented in the previously mentioned [Fuzzy Find in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) article, they are well worth inspecting.
+An assortment of custom [search scripts](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html#search-scripts) are documented in the previously mentioned [Fuzzy Finding in Bash with fzf](https://bluz71.github.io/2018/11/26/fuzzy-finding-in-bash-with-fzf.html) article, they are well worth inspecting.
 These include: editing a fuzzy found file, killing a fuzzy found process, Git staging fuzzy found files and fuzzy Git log browsing to name a few.

-The [forgit](https://github.com/wfxr/forgit) project, which combines *fzf* with interactive Git, may also be of interest.
+The [forgit](https://github.com/wfxr/forgit) project, which also combines *fzf* with interactive Git, may be of interest.

 Interactive Completion Powered By fzf
 -------------------------------------

 Unlike [Zsh](https://www.zsh.org) and [Fish](https://fishshell.com), Bash does
-not provide a native interactive completion mechanism; that is, completion that can be navigated with arrow keys to quickly accept to the desired completion.
+not provide a native interactive completion mechanism; that is, completion that can be interactively navigated with arrow keys to quickly select the desired completion.

 As noted above in the Readline section, Bash does support completion cycling, but when there are many completions there is no ability to interactively